GiggaPoggers/PolyTonk/README.md

-This is a fork of Polytonk made in case of the original repo being deleted.
+This is a fork of Polytonk made in case of the original repo is not being deleted.
 Might be updated some, might not, who knows?

-credit to kanono
+credit to myself